 Want to know about me?
 Here’s a short bio:

 Silvia Acevedo is a journalist and novelist.
-In her 20 years in news, she’s interviewed presidential candidates, covered national and international stories, and given breaking news reports for CNN and local TV and radio stations around the country.
+In her 20 years in news, she’s interviewed presidential candidates and covered national and international stories for CNN, local TV, and radio and newspapers around the country.
 She’s guest hosted a television morning talk show featuring the lighter side of news on Milwaukee’s NBC station.
 Silvia currently freelances at various news publications and performs voice-over work.

 All her years reporting objective fact enticed her to delve into her imagination in her off time.
 Ms. Acevedo brought fiction — particularly mythology — back into her life.
 Once she did, the gods of old pestered her until she relented to write about one in particular.
-The result is the God Awful series of books, starting with God Awful Loser, its sequel, God Awful Thief, and a final book on the way.
+The result is the God Awful series of books, starting with God Awful Loser, followed by its sequel, God Awful Thief, and the final book in the trilogy, God Awful Rebel.